sitdownwithme/DAE-PROJECTS/docs/_pages/about.md

 I have a deep interest in [ trauma, I never imagined I would ever be in a web development class enjoying it.
 Life is about opportunities and bridges embrace them and cross them.
 Welcome to my brain, feel free to explore and enjoy ]

-When I'm not coding, you can find me [bulding endless memories with my family, you can catch at the nearest beach,track,skyzone.
+When I'm not coding, you can find me [building endless memories with my family, you can catch at the nearest beach,track,skyzone.
 Self care is free living is expensive].

 ## My Values

-- **Continuous Learning:** I believe in harmony and coexistense
+- **Continuous Learning:** I believe in harmony and coexistense.
 - **Collaboration:** I thrive in team environments where diverse perspectives lead to better solutions.
 - **Quality:** I'm committed to the mission, we all have goals.
 Its business not personal
 - **Problem-Solving:** Brain usage is underrated, it saved my life.